Contributors: Philip Lhermette, Elise Robertson

 - Prior to bladder inspection, urine should be removed - this can be kept for urine analysis and bacteriology prior to the procedure if required.

-Step 1 - Procedure in the bitch: position patient
+Step 1 - Procedure in the queen: position patient

 - Lateral, sternal or dorsal recumbency (hindlimbs extended caudally).